-Planning ahead is now very common.
+Pre-planning a funeral was once considered a bit odd, however these days it is very common.
 It provides many people with the assurance that their affairs are in order.
 It gives families the peace of mind that decisions have been made, that finance’s wont be a problem and beyond that, it can provide financial benefits, particularly to some in receipt of a centrelink pension.

 The most common option, that of pre-paying, involves placing sufficient monies into a “pre-paid” funeral plan.
 This provides families with the assurance that funeral expenses have now been covered, hence it alleviates any concern regarding the ability to meet those expenses at some time in the future.